github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 ---------------------------------------------
 In this example, we will see a more complex example of modeling flow through a method.
 This pattern shows how to model flow through higher order methods and collection types.
-Note that the flow through the **map** method is already added to the CodeQL Java analysis.
+Note that the flow through the **map** method is already added to the CodeQL Java/Kotlin analysis.

 .. code-block:: java